mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 : designates the behavior of the IIPC layer.
 When set to "iipc_not_compressed" IIPC is not performed.
 This specification describes IIPC that corresponds to the "iipc_diet-esp" profile.

 flow_label_cda:
 : indicates the Flow Label CDA, that is how the Flow Label field of the inner IPv6 packet or the Identification field of the inner IPv4 packet is compressed / decompressed - See {{sec-cda}} for more information.
 In a nutshell, "not_compressed" indicates that Flow Label (resp.
-Identification) is not compressed. "lower" (using compute-*) indicates the value is read from the outer IP header - eventually with some adaptations when inner IP packet and outer IP packets have different versions. "generated" indicates that the field is generated by the receiving party.
-In that case, the decompressed value may take a different value compared to its original value. "zero" indicates the field is set to zero.
+Identification) is not compressed and the field is sent as-is using value-sent. "lower" ( using compute-* ) indicates the value is read from the outer IP header - eventually with some adaptations when inner IP packet and outer IP packets have different versions.
+This field is computed from the outer IP header using compute-* ( MO: ignore, CDA: compute-* )."generated" indicates the value is re-generated at the decompressor side ( CDA: compute-* ).
+In that case, the decompressed value may take a different value compared to its original value. "zero" indicates the field is removed by matching against a target value of 0 (MO: equal, CDA: not-sent).
+See {{sec-cda}} for further details on the applied CDA logic.

 dscp_cda:
 : indicates the DSCP CDA, that is how the DSCP values of the inner IP packet are compressed / decompressed - See {{sec-cda}} for more information.
-In a nutshell, "not_compressed" indicates that DSCP are not compressed. "lower" (using compute-*) indicates the value is read from the outer IP header - eventually with some adaptations when inner IP packet and outer IP packets have different versions.  "sa" indicates, compression is performed according to the DSCP values agreed by the SA (dscp_list).
+In a nutshell, "not_compressed" indicates that DSCP are not compressed. "lower" indicates the value is read from the outer IP header - eventually with some adaptations when inner IP packet and outer IP packets have different versions ( compute-* ). "sa" indicates, compression is performed according to the pre-negotioated list of DSCP values (dscp_list) agreed by the SA, using SCHC's MO and index (CDA).
+See {{sec-cda}} for rule examples.

 ecn_cda:
 : indicates ECN CDA, that is how the ECN values of the inner IP packet are compressed / decompressed - See {{sec-cda}} for more information.
-In a nutshell, "not_compressed" indicates that DSCP are not compressed. "lower" (using compute-*) indicates the value is read from the outer IP header - eventually with some adaptations when inner IP packet and outer IP packets have different versions.
+In a nutshell, "not_compressed" indicates that DSCP are not compressed. "lower" indicates the value is read from the outer IP header using compute-\* (eventually with some adaptations when inner IP packet and outer IP packets have different versions).

 ts_ip_version:
 : designates the TS IP version.
 Its value is set  to "IPv4-only" when only IPv4 IP addresses are considered and to "IPv6-only" when only IPv6 addresses are considered.